GrandmaGotGuns/GIFinator/README.md

 2. **Grant Permissions** - ALLOW ALL in the permission else app wont work (needed for local file storage)

 ### Creating GIFs
+1. It is **MANDATORY TO DOWNLOAD VIDEO FIRST**
+2. If you are only looking forward to making gifs download video in lower resolution
 1. Paste YouTube URL in the Link Box
 2. Click "Generate Streams"
 3. Select your preferred quality/size from available streams